georcons/branpy/README.md

 Retrieving an OpenAI Batch API Request
 -----

 For batch result retrival the ``DomainClfBatchRetriever`` class is provided.
-In the contructor put the Batch ID and use the ``retrieve()`` method to get the results.
+In the constructor put the Batch ID and use the ``retrieve()`` method to get the results.
 The method outputs a list of the same length as the number of problems requested for classification.
 At each respective possition the predicted class is set if the result is successful.